Key Takeaways

 Final verdict

-For aesthetic, med spa, and multi-discipline practices, Pabau’s intake capabilities are part of a broader system that manages the full patient journey.
-If you want to see how it handles your specific workflows, book a demo and walk through the intake setup with a product specialist.
+For aesthetic clinics, medical spas, and multi-discipline private practices, that depth of integration is the difference between a digital form and a genuinely streamlined clinical operation.
+If you want to see how Pabau handles your specific intake workflows, book a demo and walk through the setup with a product specialist.

 Frequently asked questions

 Patient intake software is a digital tool that collects medical history, consent forms, and demographic information from patients before their appointment.
-It replaces paper forms with electronic versions sent by SMS or email, captures e-signatures, and automatically syncs completed data to the patient record, eliminating manual data entry at the front desk.
+It replaces paper forms with electronic versions sent by SMS or email, captures e-signatures, and automatically syncs completed data to the patient record — eliminating manual data entry at the front desk and reducing admin time for clinical staff.

 The core features are: customisable digital forms, conditional logic that adapts questions based on patient answers, e-signatures, automated dispatch via SMS and email, and direct sync to the patient record or EHR.
-For clinical or aesthetic practices, treatment-linked consent forms and before-and-after photo capture are also important.
-Payment collection at the intake stage is valuable for reducing no-shows.
+For aesthetic and clinical practices, treatment-linked consent forms and before-and-after photo capture are important additions.
+Payment collection at the intake stage is valuable for reducing no-shows and outstanding balances.

-Most patient intake software either sits inside an all-in-one platform (like Pabau or SimplePractice) or integrates with a separate EHR via API.
+Most patient intake software either sits inside an all-in-one platform (like Pabau) or integrates with a separate EHR via API (like Intakeq).
 Built-in integrations within a single platform offer the most reliable bidirectional data flow.
 Standalone intake tools that claim EHR integration vary significantly in sync depth, and one-way data pushes are common.
 Verify bidirectional sync before committing to any tool.

-The best patient intake software for a small practice depends on your specialty.
-Solo therapists and counsellors typically find SimplePractice well-matched to their intake and documentation workflow.
-Small aesthetic clinics, med spas, and multi-discipline private practices get more value from Pabau, which handles treatment-linked consent, multi-service intake, and billing in a single system.
+It depends on your specialty.
+Solo therapists and counsellors typically find SimplePractice well-matched to their workflow.
+Small aesthetic clinics and med spas get more value from Pabau, which handles treatment-linked consent, multi-service intake, and billing in a single system.
+Practices on a tight budget that only need digital forms can start with Jotform Health.